 I believe God created us in his own image just as it says in Genesis.
 Take time to think about how creative our God is.
-Lie on your back on the grass some time soon as I did recently and look up at a starry sky.
-I lay there thinking to myself, “I have just seen God”.
+Lie on your back on the grass some time, as I did recently, and look up at a starry sky.
+I laid there thinking to myself, “I have just seen God”.
 He created us with creative genes but in many cases we have put them on the shelf, and embraced the style and nature of church as the norm.

 I refuse to believe that church as it is expressed today in most places is where God wants us to be.
-I dream of a church that is unrecognisable from what we see today.
+I dream of a church that is un-recognisable from what we see today.
 I hope that does not shake too many of you.
-We live in an “anti-theist” environment, and some- thing innovative, ground breaking, advanced, and pioneering, is desperately needed to connect with the men and women and young people of Australia who are far from God.
+We live in a “anti-theist” environment, and something innovative, ground breaking, advanced, and pioneering is desperately needed to connect with the men and women and young people of Australia who are far from God.
 We have the right DNA in us to once again be a bunch of mavericks who stir up the established system and bring about a move of God.

-I celebrate those of you who dare to close the church doors on occasional Sundays and join in a major com- munity event where you can showcase the church.
+I celebrate those of you who dare to close the church doors on occasional Sundays and join in a major community event where you can showcase the church.
 I celebrate with those of you who bring qualified intellectuals into the mix of the debate about the origins of the earth and man himself.
-I celebrate those of you who put on parties for little girls so they can be a princess for a night.
+I celebrate those of you who put on parties for little girls to be a princess for the night.
 I celebrate those of you who teach using aids on the platform to present a picture that helps people get their head around a truth being presented.
-I celebrate those who build a replica of Bethlehem at Christmas and give the masses oppor- tunity to see the real Christmas.
+I celebrate those who build a replica of Bethlehem at Christmas and give the masses opportunity to see the real Christmas.

 But there is so much more you can do.
 Don’t stop there.
 If you are thinking out of the box, it could be God prompting you to do something that will open up your community to the gospel.